chwress/net_star/README.md

 # Examples

 Let me briefly sketch the use of `net_*` based on a very simple, two-step example.
-For this, I have prepares a small script for downloading (and merging) sample captures from <https://wireshark.org>:
+For this, I have prepared a small script for downloading (and merging) sample captures from <https://wireshark.org>:

 ```
 $ res/fetch_data.sh
 ```

-Subsequently, we try to first filter **out** all X11 traffic from a PCAP file and then reassemble all TCP session.
-If you have a look at what sort of data is fetched, you quickly notice that this showcase is not super-elaborated but merely a simple toy example.
+Subsequently, we try to first filter **out** all X11 traffic from a PCAP file and then reassemble all TCP sessions.
+If you look at what sort of data is fetched, you quickly notice that this showcase is not super-elaborated but merely a simple toy example.

 **Attention!
 The following is using GNU Parallel**